 Such scenarios will determine the technology and the set-up of the RTLS.
 Also with RTLS, there are limitations.
 Some technologies may not be suited in certain environments, for instance in hospitals where sensitive equipment is operating and lives are depending on them.
 This said, every single case must be tested for a better understanding, especially the range of signal and its strength.
 Placing readers in utility rooms or above doors between hospital wings to monitor assets is not a problem.

 RTLS may consist of various technologies used at the same time, e.g. RFID, UWD and NFC combined in one system to perform different tasks.
 It is important therefore to make a proper choice to avoid wrong design decisions already at the early stages.
 To solve this problem a special methodology for RTLS design space exploration was developed.
 It consists of such steps as modelling, requirements specification, and verification into a single efficient process.

-Continue reading the complete overview: Real time location systems in manufacturing and indoor logistics
+Dive deeper into one of our core topics: Real time location systems in manufacturing and indoor logistics